sergei202/okcoders-backend-2016/10-node/10-02-intro-to-node.md

 [Learn You Node](https://github.com/rvagg/learnyounode)

-An introduction to node.js via a series of self-guided workshops.
+An introduction to NodeJS via a series of self-guided workshops.

 ## Asynchronous Programming

 Asynchronous functions are those which run in the background.
-When the function completes its task it calls back into code you've provided which can then handle the result of the operation.
+When the function completes its task it calls back a function you provide (called a callback function) which can then handle the result of the task.
 In the meantime the rest of your application is able to continue executing.

 What makes node so popular is its asynchronous approach to almost all long running operations.
 And long running is a relative term.
 For a computer, an operation that takes a hundred milliseconds might be considered long running.